excellarateinc/voyage-api-dotnet/DATABASE.md

 Schemas should be used to organize related database objects such as tables.
 For example, all database objects related to the framework are in the [core] schema.

 ### Names
-* Use names that represent a feature or a logic group of functionality.
+* Use names that represent a feature or a logical group of functionality.

 ## Tables